We serve each other, our community and the world.

 Located at Trinity Episcopal Church, the Cridlin Food and Clothing Pantry is an important outreach ministry for St. John's.
-We support the pantry through donations of food (place donations in the basket in the lobby), and monetary conttribututions.
-Visit their website here.
+We support the pantry through donations of food (place donations in the basket in the lobby), and monetary contributions.

 We are involved in our community.

-St. John's members are actively involved, often in leadership positions, in organizations reaching out to those in need such as: Faith in Action of the River Cities, Dress for Success, Hospice, The United Way, Highland Education Project, Ronald McDonald House, hospital auxiliary services, and Habitat for Humanity.
+St. John's members are actively involved, often in leadership positions, in organizations reaching out to those in need such as: Faith in Action of the River Cities, Dress for Success, Hospice, United Way of the River Cities, Highland Educational Project, Ronald McDonald House, Hospital Auxiliary Services, and Habitat for Humanity.